Orientation and Travel Tips

 Internet and Telephones

 You can take your laptop to Cuba without complications, but connecting it to the internet is difficult.
 If you want to access your email at your hotel, you'll have to use computers at its business center.
-Rates per hour vary between 5.00 and 10.00 CUC (Cuban Convertible Pesos).
+Rates per hour vary between 5.00 and 10.00 CUC (Cuban Pesos).
 All internet access is limited to dial-up connection speeds.

 The least expensive way to make international or local calls is on public ETECSA blue phones using ETECSA calling cards you must buy in Cuba.
 To call Canada you must dial 119 + 1 + (area code) + phone number.
 The cost is about $2.50 per minute.